The Island (2005 film): Filming

 Principal photography for The Island began on October 24, 2004.
 The ruined buildings where Jordan and Lincoln sleep after leaving the subterranean compound are in Rhyolite, Nevada.
 The city parts were shot in Detroit, Michigan, with Michigan Central Station one of the notable locations.
 Other portions of the film were shot in the Coachella Valley, California.

-Release
+Soundtrack

+The original score was composed by Steve Jablonsky, who went on to score Bay's further works.
+The initial soundtrack was released on July 26, 2005, containing 15 tracks.
+A 20th-anniversary remastered and expanded 2-CD version containing 58 tracks was released on Oct 1, 2025.

+Reception

 Box office

 The Island grossed $12,409,070 in over 3,100 theaters its opening weekend in fourth place behind Charlie and the Chocolate Factory, Wedding Crashers and Fantastic Four.
 The film went on to gross $35,818,913 domestically and $127,130,251 in other markets, for a worldwide total of $162,949,164.

 Ultimately, it was considered a box office bomb, which Edward Jay Epstein of Slate blamed on poor publicity.
 Epstein notes that research polls showed little awareness of The Island's impending release amongst its target audience and that trailers bore little relation to the film's plot.
 He writes, "What really failed here was not the directing, acting, or story (which were all acceptable for a summer movie) but the marketing campaign."

+About the reception, director Michael Bay said, "I liked The Island and the thing is the reaction to The Island, it worked really well overseas.
+I knew it would never be a smash, because it's not that type of movie, and I continually have so many people that come up to me and say, 'God, that movie is so good.'
+But no one knew about it in America.
+I mean, I asked 500 people before it came out, they didn't even know when it was coming out.
+You saw our poster campaign, we had a muddled campaign, I knew we were in trouble with that movie domestically like four months out, and I kept saying, 'You should go with the Warner's campaign,' which did foreign, so it was a whole kind of microcosm study of studio marketing."